Wes Lee: Independent circuit (2011–2021)

-Impact Wrestling
+Impact Wrestling (2017–2020)

 X Division (2017–2018)

-In 2017 Dezmond Xavier signed with Impact Wrestling.
+In 2017, Dezmond Xavier signed with Impact Wrestling.
 On the April 20 episode of Impact Wrestling, Xavier made his debut in a six-way match for the X Division Championship.
 His first singles match in Impact took place on the July 8 episode of Xplosion, where he defeated Idris Abraham.
-Later that month, Xavier entered the 2017 GFW Super X Cup tournament, in which he defeated Idris Abraham in the quarterfinals, Drago in the semifinals, and Taiji Ishimori in the final to win the 2017 GFW Super X Cup.
+Later that month, Xavier entered the GFW Super X Cup tournament, in which he defeated Idris Abraham in the quarterfinals, Drago in the semifinals, and Taiji Ishimori in the final to win the GFW Super X Cup.
 In October, Xavier made his pay-per-view debut at Bound for Glory, where he competed against Trevor Lee, Garza Jr., Matt Sydal, Petey Williams and Sonjay Dutt in a six-way match for the X Division Championship but failed to win the title.
 Xavier also received a singles title shot for the X Division Championship against Taiji Ishimori on the January 18, 2018 episode of Impact!, which he lost.

 At Redemption, Xavier competed in a six-way X Division match, which he lost.
 He then lost to Brian Cage at the Under Pressure special to determine the #1 contender for the X Division Championship and he also lost to Brian Cage in a match for the X Division Championship on an episode of Impact Wrestling as well.
 He also has another title challenge for the X Division Championship in 2018 against Matt Sydal at the One Night Only pay-per-view event Zero Fear, in which he came up short.
 He then took a brief hiatus from Impact.